LifeTox: Unveiling Implicit Toxicity in Life Advice: Acknowledgements

 \section{Acknowledgements}

 This work has been financially supported by SNU-NAVER Hyperscale AI Center.
 This work was partly supported by Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government(MSIT) [NO.2021-0-01343, Artificial Intelligence Graduate School Program (Seoul National University)].
 K. Jung is with ASRI, Seoul National University, Korea.
+The Institute of Engineering Research at Seoul National University provided research facilities for this work.